 We begin our day with a spot of paddle boarding at a nearby lake amongst the stunning natural scenery before hiking in the hills nearby.
 We have the rest of the afternoon at leisure to partake in some of the optional activities on offer.
 Perhaps head to the famous Jigokudani Monkey Park to witness these wild animals roaming free and bathing in the natural hot springs, sit down and try some local miso and sake, or take the train to explore Nangano.
 We return for a final group dinner in a local fusion restaurant, with all items on the menu featuring ingredients that have been fermented.

 Overnight: Yamanouchi | Breakfast, Dinner

 Our adventure ends this morning after breakfast.
 We take the train back to Tokyo where our journey ends.
-Airport transfers or additional nights accommodation can be arranged, please enquire.

 Is this holiday for you?

 If you’re the kind of traveller that doesn’t mind time spent travelling independently on public transport and sharing a mixed dorm room with other travellers, then this trip will suit you just fine.
 There’s plenty of free time on this tour so it’s a great option if you like to explore a city at your own leisure.